-Don’t believe me?
+Don't believe me?
 Take a look around the country.
 The SEC even.
-Four of the SEC’s head coaches were Saban assistants at one point.
-From Saban’s head coaching stops at Michigan State (1995-99), LSU (2000-04), the Miami Dolphins (2005-06) and now Alabama (2007-present), he’s essentially done what he does with his endless conveyor belt of five-star recruits.
+Four of the SEC's head coaches were Saban assistants at one point.
+From Saban's head coaching stops at Michigan State (1995-99), with the LSU Tigers (2000-04), the Miami Dolphins (2005-06) and now Alabama (2007-present), he's essentially done what he does with his endless conveyor belt of five-star running back recruits.
+Seriously.
+Watch any ESPN highlight reel and you'll see a player or coach who has been through the Nick Saban School of Excellence.

 He develops them.
 He molds them into stars.
 And the branches of Nick Saban's coaching tree extend across the country.
 Former offensive coordinators and defensive coordinators are everywhere you look.

 The first shining examples are Kirby Smart and Jimbo Fisher.
-The latter of the two worked with Saban at LSU and won the 2013 national championship at Florida State University before he landed the head coaching job at Texas A&M. Smart was an Alabama product that has led the Georgia Bulldogs to a 32-8 record and a National Championship Game appearance in three years.
+The latter of the two worked with Saban at LSU and won the 2013 national championship at Florida State University before he landed the head coaching job at Texas A&M. Smart was an Alabama product that has led the Georgia Bulldogs to a 64-15 record and a National Championship Game appearance in six years.

-Then you have Will Muschamp and Jeremy Pruitt.
-Pruitt was Alabama’s defensive coordinator from 2016-17 until Tennessee hired him to be its head coach.
-Muschamp worked as Saban’s defensive coordinator at LSU and is actually one of two Saban former assistants to become the head coach of the Florida Gators (Jim McElwain being the other one).
-Muschamp has ran the University of South Carolina’s program since 2016.
+Then you have Lane Kiffin and Billy Napier.
+Kiffin was Alabama's offensive coordinator from 2014-16 before he went to Florida Atlantic for three seasons and Ole Miss hired him to be its head football coach in 2020.
+Napier worked as Saban's wide receivers coach at Alabama and is actually one of three Saban former assistants to become the head coach of the Florida Gators (Will Muschamp and Jim McElwain being the others).

 To make this extensive tree easier on the eyes, let's just put them all in bullet points.
 I'll keep it to guys that became head coaches at major programs or the NFL so you're not reading all day.